 Have you been invited to a Skype or Video interview?
 Click below to find out how to prepare?

 It’s highly likely the interviewers will be asking the tough behavioural competency type questions.
 The interviewers will expect you to share specific examples.
 There is unlikely to be much, if any probing questions.

 This is normally because they want to keep the interview process as fair and consistent as possible.
 The absence of any probing or gathering of further information means you know to make sure you share enough information to satisfy the interviewers you are capable of doing the job.

 How do you prepare for a panel interview?

-As with most interviews, the key is in the preparation and practice.
-Some candidates are good at the preparation but don’t necessarily practise what they have prepared.
+As with most interviews, the key is in preparation and practice.
+Some candidates are good at preparation but don’t necessarily practise what they have prepared.
 Both parts are really important.
 Particularly, as mentioned above, you are highly likely to be asked behavioural competency style questions.
 So, you will need to prepare specific examples to share during the interview.

 When you are preparing your specific examples be sure to over-prepare almost.
 Using the S.T.A.R.
 (Situation, Task, Action and Results) process to prepare would be useful.
 Make sure you cover all the aspects of the S.T.A.R.